 Manufacture (CMF, DFM, Model Making)

-In the past I’ve had the privilege of working with world-class design consultancies on a variety of innovative client facing projects.
-I’ve worked on a wide range of consumer goods ranging from luxury and soft goods to consumer electronics.
+In the past I’ve had the privilege of working with world-class design organizations on a variety of innovative client facing projects.
+I’ve worked on a wide range of consumer goods ranging from housewares and soft goods to consumer electronics and wearables.

-Some of the companies I’ve worked with include Jacknife, Matter, and Moreless.
-During my three internships, I’ve had to the pleasure to have contributed to projects for clients and organization such as; Google, Samsung, Nike, Intel, Logitech, Nex, Nimble Storage, Obe and more.
+Some of the companies I’ve worked with include Google, Jacknife, Matter, and Moreless.
+During my positions, I’ve had to the pleasure to have contributed to projects for clients and organization such as; Google, Samsung, Nike, Intel, Logitech, and more.

 If you’d like to learn more about my experiences, my résumé is available for download below.
 References available upon request.